Carolin Ellerkamp

 The Project

-In four online workshops, 10–15 young adults from all over the world will come together on water education project to examine the role of water for sustainability, understand the policy perspectives at national and at international level (Agenda 2030), revisit the old folk-tales on water, learn how to converge ideas into action on water conservation.
+In four online workshops, 10–15 young adults from all over the world came together on water education project to examine the role of water for sustainability, understand the policy perspectives at national and at international level (Agenda 2030), revisit the old folk-tales on water, learn how to converge ideas into action on water conservation.

 Project Overview